frodrok/mandelbrot-image-generator/README.md

 ### Going forward:
     * Read hosts from a file on disk or database
-    * Read image properties and calculation properties as arguments to the consumer
-    * Read wanted resulting filename as arguments to the consumer
     * Handle connection and data serialization failures
     * Use a queue or other middle man to handle data passing instead of direct TCP
     * Implement an algorithm to choose hosts based on connectivity and usage instead of depending on which part we're generating